 The conversion rate is one of the most important metrics and indicators of whether your marketing is effective or not.
 Nowadays many Shopify businesses wonder what is the optimal conversion rate or how to increase their Shopify conversion rate.
-So in this blog post, we are going to share the Shopify conversion rate benchmarks for 2022 and our top tips for increasing your conversion rate.
+We are going to share the Shopify Facebook conversion rate benchmarks for 2023 and our tips for increasing your conversion rate.

 The conversion rate is a metric that indicates what percentage of your website visitors end up purchasing your product or service.